aws/aws-cdk/packages/@aws-cdk/aws-appmesh/README.md

 ## Adding TLS to a listener

-The `tls` property can be added to a Virtual Node listener or Virtual Gateway listener to add TLS configuration.
+The `tls` property can be provided when creating a Virtual Node listener, or a Virtual Gateway listener to add TLS configuration.
 App Mesh allows you to provide the TLS certificate to the proxy in the following ways:

-- A certificate from AWS Certificate Manager can be incorporated
+- A certificate from AWS Certificate Manager (ACM) can be used.

 - A customer provided certificate can be specified with a `certificateChain` path file and a `privateKey` file path.